Yes You Can! Common WordPress SEO That Even You Can Fix

 The great thing about WordPress is that you can pretty much create your own unique site without much technical knowledge.
 This, among other things, is the reason why WordPress is so popular.
 In fact, newer versions make all this customization easier so that literally anyone can create an own site.

-However, there are still some mistakes that people make when doing these customizations.
+However, there are still some mistakes that people make when doing these customization.
 With the need to make a completely unique site comes too much customization that results in search engine optimization (SEO) mistakes that end up limiting how much your site can do for you – and we don’t want that now, do we?

 It isn’t the end of the world, though.
 Some problems you can fix without calling the IT cavalry.
 So if your website isn’t giving you as much as you think it should, check out if you have made any of these common SEO problems and see how you can fix them.